vkhazin/couchbase-courseware/README.md

 * NoSql strength and weaknesses - replication and sharding built-in, high scalability and availability, limited ecosystem, eventually consistency
 * CAP theorem - pick two out of consistency, availability, and partition tolerance
 * Search Engines, Big Data, and Data Streaming - where Rdbms used to answer all needs, NoSql takes a different approach for now
-* Polyglot persistency - no more one size fits all, for different needs - different tools
+* Polyglot persistence - no more one size fits all, for different needs - different tools
 * Cloud and NoSql consideration - a different view on Rdbms, NoSql support is strong and growing

 ## Types of NoSql Databases ##
 * Key/Value - simple read/write pattern, high availability, no query capabilities
-* Document - read/write by key, query language, secondary indexes, and mapreduce
+* Document - read/write by key, query language, secondary indexes, and map reduce
 * Wide Column Family - read/write by key, secondary indexes, multi-value sets as a column
 * Graph - excels at storing and retrieving relationships between nodes
 * Multi-Model - a combination of two or more of the above types

-## Data Modelling with NoSql ##
+## Data Modeling with NoSql ##
 * Group Exercise: use customer data and ask to map without fk/joins supported
 * Linking - similar to Rdbms joins, familiar to data modelers, no/little query language support
 * Upside down approach - model the data usage not the data storage
-* Denormalization and Aggregates - duplicates and pre-processed data is Okay if not Great
+* De-normalization and Aggregates - duplicates and pre-processed data is Okay if not Great
 * Application side joins - when reads and writes are fast data access patterns change
 * Search engines do searches better, keyword searches is likely a requirement
 * Group exercise: key strategy for key/value and document NoSql